Nickelodeon Animation Studio: 1990–1998: Precursors and origin

-In response, Nickelodeon formed its own animation studio, Games Productions Inc. The name was later shortened to Games Animation.
-The series was moved to Games and put under the creative supervision of Bob Camp, one of Kricfalusi's former writer-director partners.
-Nick's plan was to hire bright, young animators and let them do almost anything they want.
+In response, Nickelodeon moved the series' production to its own studio, Games Animation in 1992, located in an office building in Studio City, California.
+It is located under Games Productions, the in-name division founded in 1987 to manage Nickelodeon.
+The series was moved to Games, who hired as much personnel from Spümcø as possible and put under the creative supervision of Bob Camp, one of Kricfalusi's former writer-director partners, in order to continue producing The Ren & Stimpy Show; this period was considered to be a great decline in quality for the series, eventually being cancelled in 1995.
 Coffey soon stepped down as animation vice president for Nickelodeon, to pursue her own projects.
 She was replaced by Mary Harrington, a Nickelodeon producer who moved out from New York to help run the Nicktoons division that was a near-shambles after Kricfalusi was fired.